Communicating Sequential Processes

 Message passing

-Rob Pike’s Go Proverbs distills this: “Do not communicate by sharing memory; instead, share memory by communicating.”
+Rob Pike sums it up in the Go Proverbs: “Do not communicate by sharing memory; instead, share memory by communicating.”

 1